RTGS | NEFT | CTS | |||

 Q.14.
 When is the DICGC liable to pay?

-If a bank goes into liquidation: The DICGC is liable to pay to each depositor through the liquidator, the amount of his deposit upto Rupees one lakh within two months from the date of receipt of claim list from the liquidator.
+The DICGC is liable to pay to each depositor through the liquidator, the amount of his deposit upto Rupees one lakh within two months from the date of

-Provided that where any such scheme also provides that any payment made to a depositor before the coming into force of the scheme shall be reckoned towards the payment due to him under that scheme, then the scheme shall be deemed to have provided for that payment being made on the date of its coming into force.
+the payment due to him under that scheme, then the scheme shall be deemed to have provided for that payment being made on the date of its coming into

 Q.15.
 Does the DICGC directly deal with the depositors of failed banks?